magnatronus/flutter-watchtips/README.md

 ## Flutter Package Project
 From the results of this test project, I have started developing a Flutter Package to allow communication between a Flutter iOS app and a watch app.
 This should allow easier integration with some standard functionality, though it is still a pain ATM as after you add a Watch Kit target to the iOS project as Flutter run/build no longer works.
 This means all package testing and development then needs to be done via XCode.

-I have got message working from an iOS app to the watch via the plugin, this can be seen working in a[video here](https://butterfly-mobile.uk/flutter-and-apple-watch).
+I have got messaging working from an iOS app to the watch via the plugin, this can be seen working in a[video here](https://butterfly-mobile.uk/flutter-and-apple-watch).